alttch/eva3/doc/snmp_traps.rst

 file<uc_ini>`.
 Usually, SNMP traps server listen on the port 162.
 The embedded SNMP traps handler can work with SNMP v1 and SNMP v2c protocols.

-Both :ref:`units<unit>` and :ref:`sensors<sensor>` can update its state through SNMP traps processing.
+Both :ref:`units<unit>` and :ref:`sensors<sensor>` can update their state through SNMP traps processing.
 After the item configuration param **snmp_trap** is set up, it automatically subscribes to the incoming notifications and accept only the relevant ones.

 Currently EVA works with SNMP OIDs only - all snmp variables should be created in this format.
 To change **snmp_trap** variable and its child elements you may